freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

 ## Round-tripping: how does it work?

 The round-tripping functionality lets users to enrich files having specific formats with entities and terms retrieved by FREME e-services.
 It is restricted to write named entity annotations and named entity links into the output document.
-At the moment the round-tripping is only available for english HTML documents.
-Users must specify `text/html` as both input and output formats.
+At the moment the round-tripping is only available for english HTML and XML documents.
+Users must specify `text/html` or `text/xml` as both input and output formats.
 Note that requested input and output formats must be the same when performing round-tripping.

 This section explains how the e-Internationalisation service implements this functionality.

-In HTML to NIF conversion two temporary NIF files are created.
-The first is a NIF file containing just the plain text of the HTML.
+In HTML/XML to NIF conversion two temporary NIF files are created.
+The first is a NIF file containing just the plain text of the HTML/XML.
 The second file contains a context that also includes markups.
 Let’s call the latter “skeleton”.
 The skeleton file is locally saved while the first NIF file (without markups) is submitted to enriching FREME e-services.
-Then the enriched NIF file and the skeleton file are submitted to the e-Internationalisation service which returns the original HTML document with the addition of enrichment annotations.
+Then the enriched NIF file and the skeleton file are submitted to the e-Internationalisation service which returns the original HTML/XML document with the addition of enrichment annotations.

 ### Roundtripping example